Ziang-Lu/Coursera-Algorithms/3-Greedy Algorithms, Minimum Spanning Tree, and Dynamic Programming/1-Greedy Algorithm/4-Data Structure-Union Find/Union Find.md

 Consider the number of leader updates for a single vertex:

-Every time the leader of this vertex gets updated, the size of its connected components at least doubles, so suppose it experiences $x$ leader updates in total, we have
+Every time the leader of this vertex gets updated, the size of its connected component at least doubles, so suppose it experiences $x$ leader updates in total, we have
 $$
 2^x \le n \\
 x \le log_2n